 Scheme costs are estimated at between €40M and €45M.

 Public Exhibition 2019

-The Office of Public Works will open an Exhibition on the River Slaney (Enniscorthy) Drainage Scheme from 2:00pm on the 17th May 2019, in the Enniscorthy Library, Lymington Road, Enniscorthy, Co.
+The Office of Public Works exhibited the proposed River Slaney (Enniscorthy) Drainage Scheme between 17th May 2019 and the 18th June 2019 to the general public at the Enniscorthy Library on Lymington Road, Enniscorthy, Co.
 Wexford, Y21 AD92.

-The scheme details are also available on this website and can be viewed here: Public Exhibition 2019.
+The scheme details presented at the Public Exhibition can be viewed here: Public Exhibition 2019.